-LABOR AND MATERIAL PAYMENT BOND
+LABOR AND MATERIAL PAYMENT BOND (11/17/98)

-Tha nt we, ,

-(Full Legal Name and Stree t Address of Contractor) ·
+Tha t we, t Address of Contractor)

-s Contrac etor, hereinafter called Contractor, is held and firmly bound un to the
+tor, hereinafter called Contractor, is nto the

-(State/C , its successors an d assigns, as Obligee, hei reinafter called
+, its successors an d assigns, as Obligee, he ereinafter called

-(State/Ct ounty Entity)
+(State/Co punty Entity)

-Obligee, ir n the amount of
+Obligee, in the amount of

-(Dollar Amount of Contract

 (Dollar Amount of Contract)

-oayment c ts heirs, e (\$), lawful mone of which to the said Obligee, well and xecutors, administrators, successors unt is evidenced by: I truly to be made, Contra ctor binds itself,
+payment o its heirs, e (\$), lawful mone f which to the said Obligee, well and xecutors, administrators, successors int is evidenced by: I truly to be made, Contra actor binds itself,

 ?
 Legal tender;

 ?
-Share Certificate unconditionally assigned to or made pay able at sight to
+Share Certificate unconditionally assigned to or made pay yable at sight to

-Des scription
+Des cription

-;
+.

 ?
-Certificate of Deposit, No
+Certificate of Deposit, No -

 drawn on

-a bank, savings institution or credit union insured by the Federal Deposit

-Insurance Corporation or the Nat at sight or unconditionally assigr nistration, payab
+a bank, savings institution or cre Insurance Corporation or the Nat at sight or unconditionally assigr dit union insured by the ional Credit Union Admi Federal Deposit

 ;

 ?
-Cashier's Check No. , dated , issued by
+Cashier's Check No , dated , issued by

-drawn on /
+drawn on

-a bank, savings institution or cre dit union insured by the F ederal Deposit

-Insurance Corporation or the Nat - -
+a bank, savings institution or cre Insurance Corporation or the Nat -